DaniellyR/DaniellyR/README.md

 ## About me
 * 🤖 Graduating in Engineering Mechatronics from the University of Brasília
-* 📱 I'm pursuing a technical course in Systems Development
+* 📱 Studying a technical degree in systems development
 * 👣 Off screens, I like dance

 ## I'm interested in